bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

    * Set ``ports[0].port`` and ``ports[0].targetPort`` to the value set in the ``tm-p2p-port`` in the ConfigMap above.
-     This is the ``p2p`` in the file which specifies where Tendermint peers communicate.
+     It specifies where Tendermint peers communicate.

    * Set ``ports[1].port`` and ``ports[1].targetPort`` to the value set in the ``tm-rpc-port`` in the ConfigMap above.
-     This is the ``rpc`` in the file which specifies the port used by Tendermint core for RPC traffic.
+     It specifies the port used by Tendermint core for RPC traffic.

    * Set ``ports[2].port`` and ``ports[2].targetPort`` to the value set in the ``tm-pub-key-access`` in the ConfigMap above.
-     This is the ``pub-key-access`` in the file which specifies the port to host/distribute the public key for the Tendermint node.
+     It specifies the port to host/distribute the public key for the Tendermint node.

   * Start the Kubernetes Service: